gururajh/gururajh/README.md

 ## Portfolio

-I'm a seasoned Software Testing Engineer with a decade of experience in ensuring top-notch quality.
-I'm passionate about crafting robust and reliable software solutions.
+> - Seasoned Software Testing Engineer with a decade of experience in ensuring top-notch quality and passionate about crafting robust and reliable software solutions.
+> - ISTQB Certified Agile Tester.

 ## My Expertise:

-Functional Testing: Meticulously testing software features to ensure they meet requirements and work as expected.
+> - Functional Testing: Meticulously testing software features to ensure they meet requirements and work as expected.
-UI Testing: Scrutinizing user interfaces for seamless user experiences and visual appeal.
+> - UI Testing: Scrutinizing user interfaces for seamless user experiences and visual appeal.
-Medical Device Testing: Rigorously testing life-saving medical devices to guarantee safety and efficacy.
+> - Medical Device Testing: Rigorously testing life-saving medical devices to guarantee safety and efficacy.
+## Learning
+> - Currently Learning - PlayWright Tool using Java Script.

 ## My Mission: